- Chainlink (LINK) is both a cryptocurrency and a technology platform that connects off-chain data with blockchains.

-You can deposit funds — fiat currency such as AUD — into your trading account in a number of ways.
-Depending on the exchange, you could fund your account with a bank transfer, debit card, or credit card.
-Osko, PayPal, and POLi may also be available.
+You can deposit funds — fiat currency such as CAD — into your trading account in a number of ways.
+Depending on the exchange, you could fund your account with Interac e-Transfer, debit card, or credit card.
+PayPal may also be available.
 If you're using a debit or credit card, you’ll probably be charged a transaction fee.

 If you already own crypto in a separate wallet, you can transfer that to a wallet at the exchange and trade it.

 Step 5: Buy Chainlink (LINK)

 If you aren’t concerned about price slippage, you can use a market order (often referred to as an instant buy).
 If you want to be more strategic, most exchanges also have trigger orders that are executed when LINK reaches a specified price.